What makes a high-quality man?

 And since humans are social animals, social skills is one of those areas where you need to reach an advanced level, no matter what your chosen life path is.

-High quality men know what’s fair and not fair, what’s friendly and what’s rude, and what they can take and what they will not take.
+High-quality men know what’s fair and not fair, what’s friendly and what’s rude, and what they can take and what they will not take.

 And they set and enforce their boundaries accordingly.

 The high-quality man is not a too nice guy afraid of standing him up for himself.

 And when someone crosses his boundaries, he will let them know he’s not cool with it and that he has to insist on the limits he thinks are fair.

 He will also do it with higher-ups, because he doesn’t take gratuitous disrespect, not even from a boss.